bensonn2/Startup/README.md

 > [!NOTE]
 >  With the html deliverable I added, well, the html.
 It's got a navbar so you can access the four different pages.
 There's also a fifth page that's only for when you want to create an account, and that's accessed through a button on the log in page.
 The rest is pretty straightforward, images and words that will eventually be turned into chats and whatnot.
 Because this is going to be a social media type website, I think that the javascript and websocket stuff is really going to make a difference.
+> With the CSS deliverable I added the styling using bootstrap.
+Everything looks much better.
+Though, It's not perfect yet.
+I stylized the navbar, the footer, and the different pages.
+On the home page I made a sudo-feed like thing.
+I made it so you can scroll down through cards that float over a space background.
+This definitely took a long time to figure out how to do.
+I also worked on CSS on my login page, though it's not perfect yet.
+Also, The communites page took a long time to get working.
+I used a lot of card groups to act as the different categories of communites you could join, as well as the individual communities within.
+Lastly, my about page isn't quite working yet and I will need to fix that.

 > [!NOTE]
 >  If you are not familiar with Markdown then you should review the [documentation](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) before continuing.